Eric Wilson (linebacker, born 1994): College career

 Wilson redshirted for the Northwestern Wildcats of Northwestern University in 2012.
 He transferred to the University of Cincinnati in 2013, where he played for the Cincinnati Bearcats from 2013 to 2016.
 He sat out the 2013 season due to NCAA transfer rules.
-He was named Second-team All-AAC in 2015 and First-team All-AAC in 2016.
+He was named Second-team All-American Athletic Conference (AAC) in 2015 and First-team All-AAC in 2016.
 He played in 38 games, starting 24, during his college career.
 He graduated from Cincinnati in December 2016 with a degree in sports management.

 Professional career

+Pre-draft

-Wilson was rated the 21st best outside linebacker in the 2017 NFL Draft by NFLDraftScout.com.
+Wilson was rated the 21st best outside linebacker in the 2017 NFL draft by NFLDraftScout.com.
 The website also predicted that he would be selected in the seventh round.
 Lance Zierlein of NFL.com predicted that he would be drafted in the fifth or sixth round.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 Wilson signed with the Minnesota Vikings as an undrafted free agent on May 1, 2017.
 Wilson made his first career sack in week 11 of the 2018 season against the Chicago Bears when he sacked quarterback Mitchell Trubisky in a 25–20 loss.

 In week 3 of the 2019 season against the Oakland Raiders, Wilson recorded 2 sacks on Derek Carr in the 34–14 win.
 In week 17 against the Chicago Bears, Wilson recorded a team high 12 tackles and sacked Trubisky once during the 21–19 loss.

 On March 16, 2020, the Vikings placed a second-round restricted free agent tender on Wilson.
 He signed the one-year contract on May 8, 2020.
 In Week 2 against the Indianapolis Colts, Wilson recorded his first career interception off a pass thrown by Philip Rivers during the 28–11 loss.
 In Week 5 against the Seattle Seahawks on Sunday Night Football, Wilson recorded a sack on Russell Wilson and intercepted a pass thrown by Wilson during the 27–26 loss.
 In Week 8 against the Green Bay Packers, Wilson recovered a fumble forced by teammate D. J. Wonnum on Aaron Rodgers late in the fourth quarter to secure a 28–22 Vikings' win.

 Philadelphia Eagles

 Wilson signed a one-year contract with the Philadelphia Eagles on April 14, 2021.
 He was named the starting middle linebacker alongside T. J. Edwards.
-He started two of seven games played before being released on November 3, 2021.
+He started two of seven games played before being released on November 3.